 - Activate menu-settings and select menu 1.
-Select the maximum positions you need. - The first rail position is always 1.
-Select menu 9 and change setting to desired control type (see Appendix 2). - Cancel menu settings.
+Select the maximum positions you need. - The first rail position is always 1.Select menu 0.8 and change setting to desired control type (see Appendix 2). - Cancel menu settings.

-- Set jumper J4 to ON - Choose position 62 on GCA146 and press the selector. - The motor starts moving backwards to zero switch. - If it runs in the wrong direction, switch off power immidiately, and swap wires 1 & 2 of the motor in connector J2, and select pos 62 again, it should now be running in the right direction, towards zero switch. - The motor will stop when the zero-switch is activated. - If control type 1, 2 or 3 is selected, the motor will make another full round, to calculate the amount of steps for a full circle. - Next, the motor starts running on slow speed towards first rail connection. - On the right moment, when rails are nicely inline, press selector. - This position will be stored, display will show 1 and motor continues.
+- Set jumper J4 to ON - Choose position 62 on GCA146 and press the selector. - With control type setting of 1 or 2, the motor starts moving forwards one full circle.
+This needed to avoid wire twisting.
+If motor runs in the wrong direction, switch off power immidiately, and swap wires 1 & 2 of the motor in connector J2, and select pos 62 again, it should now be running in the right direction, towards zero switch. - The motor starts moving backwards to zero switch.
+Also here when motor runs in wrong direction handle as described in previous alinea. - The motor will stop when the zero-switch is activated. - If control type 1, 2 or 3 is selected, the motor will make another full round, to calculate the amount of steps for a full circle. - Next, the motor starts running on slow speed towards first rail connection. - On the right moment, when rails are nicely inline, press selector. - This position will be stored, display will show 1 and motor continues.
 Remeber that fine adjustments can be made later. - Again, when rails are in line, press selector. - Repeat this until all positions are acknowleged. - Motor will run back to zero switch and after that returns to position 1. - After finishing put jumper J4 in OFF position.